apache/superset/README.md

 ------

-On top of having the ability to query your relational databases, Superset has ships with deep integration with Druid (a real time distributed column-store).
+On top of having the ability to query your relational databases, Superset ships with deep integration with Druid (a real time distributed column-store).
 When querying Druid,
 Superset can query humongous amounts of data on top of real time dataset.
 Note that Superset does not require Druid in any way to function, it's simply